Kailyn Lowry Opens Up About Relationship With Chris Lopez: ‘I’ve Stuck Around Long Enough’

-Teen Mom 2 star Kailyn Lowry has had an up and down relationship with her youngest son’s father.
-Now, the mother of three is revealing to PEOPLE that things with Chris Lopez are “horrible” and says she isn’t making dating a priority.
+Teen Mom 2 star Kailyn Lowry has had an up-and-down relationship with her youngest son’s father.
+Now, the mother of three is revealing to People that things with Chris Lopez are “horrible” and says she isn’t making dating a priority.

 “Things with [Chris] are horrible.
 I don’t have any expectations whatsoever.
 I literally don’t even know what to think at this point.
 I can’t change his mind.
 I’ve walked in my truth,” Kailyn said.

 Kailyn has been trying to make things with Chris work and viewers have watched her struggles with it on the new season of Teen Mom 2.
-As previously reported by Inquisitr, Kailyn opened up on a recent episode of the show about her relationship with Chris.
+As previously reported by The Inquisitr, Kailyn opened up on a recent episode of the show about her relationship with Chris.
 She explained that the two had been “on and off” for three years and that she feels she puts more into the relationship with Chris than Chris does for Kail.
 Although they may not have a good relationship, Kailyn did admit that Chris pays child support for his son as well as helps out so she “can’t complain.”

 However, she isn’t waiting around for Chris anymore.